 Hay fever, medically termed allergic rhinitis, is an allergic response to pollen that effects the mucous membranes of the air passages, eyes and nose.
 Symptoms include watery discharge from the eyes and nose, itchy eyes and/or throat, sneezing and nervous irritability.

 There are actually three hay fever seasons.
-Tree pollens appear first, usually between February and May, depending on the local climate.
-Then later in spring and summer there are both tree and grass pollens.
+Tree pollen appear first, usually between February and May, depending on the local climate.
+Then later in spring and summer there are both tree and grass pollen.
 Then in the fall is ragweed pollen season.
 Hay fever may be present at any

 or all of these times.